lab-antwerp-1/sanne-word-list/planning/backlog.md

 ## Should-Haves

 - An intro to explain what this function can do
-- A
+- A moving fun title header

-> these will complete the user experience, but are not necessary
+- More color

 ## Could-Haves

-> would be really cool ... if there's time
+- Would be really cool if the function could have different list settings:
+  - Shopping List
+  - To do list
+  - Wish list
+  - Guest list
+  - e.t.c